bkam03/sorting-algorithms/README.md

       array2 greater            push array2 to sortedArray
       array1 == array2          push array1 to sortedArray

+  Best Case and Worst Case: Merge Sort splits everything and then recombines it, regardless of how values are placed.
+So there is only the average case, every case.

 Selection Sort

 You're holding a deck of cards, but just the spades.
 You look through the stack for the ace, and put it on top.
 Then you find the 2, and put it behind the ace.
 Then the 3, and so on until you have them in order.